 This page is a distribution center for free software written in the Python programming language.
 Its downloads range from complete applications of interest to all customers; to more narrowly-focused programs in the general and Internet departments for both coders and users; to smaller examples aimed at Python learners.
-All code here is intended to be both useful and educational, and is entirely free; you can help make it better with your feedback.
+All code here is intended to be both useful and educational, and is entirely free.
+You are invited to help make it better with your feedback, and watch for updates and pointers on the programs support page.

 This section collects full programs that you can download and run on your Mac, Windows, and Linux computers.
 All are available as a self-contained Mac app, Windows exe, and Linux executable (which you simply install and run), plus a full and portable source-code package (which you run with your own Python).
 For download locations and more details, click each program's icon or name to go to its main page.